 Where: 1600km off-road tour in southern Algeria, a few days in Morocco in April and another month riding in Morocco in November.

 Supplied free for testing by Adv Spec

-Additional photos by Dan W, Dave K and Robin W
+Additional photos by Dan W, Dave K, Karim H and Robin W

-• Not really that breathable; for that try the similar but open-weave Mongolia (right) or Atacama Race
+• Not that breathable; for warm conditions try the similar but open-weave Mongolia or the Atacama Race

 • Don’t expect the protected feel of a fully armoured Cordura jacket